 The promise of a devoted spiritual life, of which meditation is an invaluable part, is serenity — not that nothing bad will ever happen but that you will be able to walk through setbacks, disappointments and even outright tragedies carried by a trust that things will be OK; that in everyday life you will not be anxious, restless or irritable; and that in good times you will be fully alive to enjoy them.

 That trust is not wishful thinking.
 This mortal realm has its egos, its fight or flight syndrome, its illusions of scarcity, its fear.
 But those of us on the mystical journey know there’s something more.
 Why we know this we cannot really say.
 We might have been shown it from a very early age, or we might have had an encounter with the Divine that we couldn’t ignore along the way.
 But somehow we have experiential knowledge that there is a deeper reality, a transcendent level of reality that is not this physical world, but which is the foundation for this physical world.
 This is not blind faith; it is based entirely on experience, on conscious contact with this foundational Reality.
 Our lives are filled with beliefs that are based on experience, yet maintained when the experience is absent.
 As the Barlowgirl song says, “I believe in the sun even when it’s not shining.”
-Those who dismiss such faith as naïve or blind don’t understand it, or are threatened by it.
+Those who dismiss such faith as naïve or blind don’t understand it.

 While you cannot force this encounter, there are things you can do to enhance your conscious contact with God, with the divine, with Ultimate Reality — whatever you call it — to open yourself to the Mystery and to quiet the world enough to hear it.
 I have found — and in recent years I have noticed more and more spiritual teachers emphasizing — that meditation is the single most valuable spiritual tool for achieving and enhancing this conscious contact.